Approaches to Mathematics

 Because mental arithmetic is vital in supporting children to become competent mathematicians, this has, and continues to be, a focus.
 In each class, weekly arithmetic sessions take place looking at a variety of strategies that can be used to solve different types of questions.
 Within lessons, there is a focus on developing efficiency within calculations of the four operations.
 Even though children are taught how to calculate using formal strategies as stated in the National Curriculum, we encourage children to follow this process by asking themselves (in the order that follows): Do I know the answer?
 Can I work it out in my head?
 Do I need a jotting?
 Do I need a formal calculation?
 The reasoning is that children become competent mathematicians by being able to build on and develop their mental calculation skills rather than resorting to a formal method when it isn’t most efficient.

 Additionally, another area that has a great focus is the recall of multiplication and division facts.
-They are fundamental to most mathematical learning therefore; great emphasis is placed on this area of learning.
-TTRockstars is a very popular online learning resource for the children to practise recalling their multiplication and division facts in a fun and exciting way.
+They are fundamental to most mathematical learning therefore, great emphasis is placed on this area of learning.
+TTRockstars is a very popular online learning resource for the children to practise recalling multiplication and division facts in a fun and exciting way.
 Children are rewarded with certificates when they achieve Rock Legend or Rock Hero status, as well as monthly certificates for the Most Improved and Fastest Studio Speed.
 The National Curriculum states that:

 by the end of year 2, children should be able to recall and use multiplication facts for the 2, 5 and 10 multiplication tables;